ReactiveX/RxPY/docs/get_started.rst

 <rx.operators.subscribe_on>` and :func:`observe_on() <rx.operators.observe_on>`.
 Both need a :ref:`Scheduler <reference_scheduler>` which provides a thread for each subscription to do work (see section on Schedulers below).
-The :class:`ThreadPoolScheduler <rx.concurrency.ThreadPoolScheduler>` is a good choice to create a pool of reusable worker threads.
+The :class:`ThreadPoolScheduler <rx.scheduler.ThreadPoolScheduler>` is a good choice to create a pool of reusable worker threads.

 .. attention::